 Prior wars and civil conflict in the country have made Afghan society extremely vulnerable to the indirect effects of the current war.
 Those war effects include elevated rates of disease due to lack of clean drinking water, malnutrition, and reduced access to health care.
 Nearly every factor associated with premature death — poverty, malnutrition, poor sanitation, lack of access to health care, environmental degradation — is exacerbated by the current war.

 About 241,000 people have been killed in the Afghanistan and Pakistan war zone since 2001.
 More than 71,000 of those killed have been civilians.

-As of October 2019, more than 43,000 civilians are estimated to have died violent deaths as a result of the war.
+As of April 2021, more than 71,000 Afghan and Pakistani civilians are estimated to have died as a direct result of the war.

 The war has exacerbated the effects of poverty, malnutrition, poor sanitation, lack of access to health care, and environmental degradation on Afghans’ health.